MicrosoftDocs/Viva/Viva/getting-started-with-microsoft-viva.md

 ## Identify your business scenario

 Viva apps can be used on their own or used together for a more cohesive employee experience.
-This document will help you understand which solutions are right for your organization.
+This document helps you understand which solutions are right for your organization.

 ![Image of all the Viva logos being added together.](./media/all-viva-modules.png)